-- Security of revenue of water utilities and continuity of water services. - Provision of water and sanitation services to vulnerable areas, such as informal settlements and urban slums. - WASH for essential facilities, such as schools and health facilities. - Mainstreaming of handwashing. - Knowledge sharing of lessons learned and experiences on countermeasures related to COVID-19.
+- Security of income of water utilities and continuity of water services. - Provision of water and sanitation services to vulnerable areas, such as informal settlements and urban slums. - WASH for essential facilities, such as schools and health facilities. - Mainstreaming of handwashing. - Knowledge sharing of lessons learned and experiences on countermeasures related to COVID-19.

-JICA is committed to respond timely to meet these needs through partnership with other developing partners including NGOs. comprehensive multi-sector support, enhancement of handwashing awareness activities, surveys, and research.
+JICA is committed to respond timely and properly to meet these needs through partnership with NGOs. comprehensive multi-sector enhancement support, handwashing awareness activities, surveys, and research.
 For comments on the contents of this paper, please contact the Water Resources Group: gegwt@jica.go.jp.